 The Pension Plan has various investments on the stock markets.
 Income made from these investments are dependent on whether the markets go up or down.
 NEBS cannot control these changes but has a sound investment strategy to try and minimize the risk.
+This strategy includes continuous monitoring and economic forecasting to ensure the investments are placed correctly and of tolerable risk.
 Management also believes that sound assumptions are being used in determining the value of the pension obligations.

-At December 31, 2022, NEBS Pension Plan has an unfunded liability included in the accounts for the provision of severance pay totalling \$102,000 (2021 - \$87,000).
+At December 31, 2023, NEBS Pension Plan has an unfunded liability included in the accounts for the provision of severance pay totalling \$116,000 (2022 - \$102,000).
 In accordance with its standard employment terms and conditions, NEBS estimates costs of long-term, full-time employees, who have four years or more of continuous service, based on one weekly pay multiplied by the number of years of such service.
 If the employee voluntary resigns, the aforementioned multiple is one half that rate.
-The probability proportion of an employee leaving NEBS due to retirement, layoff or illness, versus voluntary resignation, management uses a 50%/50% proportion.
+Management uses a 50%/50% probability that an employee will leave NEBS due to retirement, layoff or illness, versus voluntary resignation.
 Management assesses this proportion annually and believes the assumptions used are reasonable.
 Actual results could differ materially from estimates.